tmtsoftware/csw-prototype/cs/README.md

 No concurrent access to local repository
 ----------------------------------------

+When using svn (the default setting) concurrent access should not be a problem, since no local repository or working directory is used.

-Note that if using Git, each instance of the config service should manage its own local Git repository.
+If using Git, each instance of the config service should manage its own local Git repository.
-All of the local repositories may reference a common central repository, however it is probably not safe to allow concurrent access to the local Git repository, which reads and writes files in the Git working directory.
+All of the local repositories may reference a common central repository, however it is probably not safe to allow concurrent access by more than one config service actor to the local Git repository, which reads and writes files in the Git working directory.

-Having copies of the files in the Git working directory has the advantage of being a kind of *cache*, so that the files do not have to be pulled from the server each time they are needed.
-However care needs to be taken not to allow different threads to potentially read and write the same files at once.

-When using svn (the default setting) this should not be a problem, since no local repository or working directory is used.

 Running the tests
 -----------------